François PETRELIS

 • 1/f fluctuations of the large scales of a 2D turbulent flow

-We studied the behavior of the large scale of a 2D flow generated by a small scale periodic in space forcing.
+We studied the behavior of the large scales of a 2D flow generated by a small scale periodic in space forcing.
 These large scales display spontaneous reversals and exhibits 1/f fluctuations.
 These fluctuations result from the non trivial behavior of the intereversal waiting time that are distributed as a power-law.

-J. Herault, F. Pétrélis, S. Fauve
+G. Michel, J. Herault, F. Pétrélis, S. Fauve,

 • 1/f^alpha Fluctuations in Turbulent Flows : Transitions with Heavy-Tailed Distributed Interevent Durations